Seagate/cortx/doc/scaleout/Configuring_CORTX_Components.rst

 Configuration of Components
 ***************************

 Configuration of different components that are part of CORTX are mentioned in the sections below.
+Please configure every component in the order in which they are listed.

 S3 (AuthServer and HAProxy)
 ===========================